Become a SOAR Leader

 - Deliver a short, impromptu public speech

 All applicants will be assigned a SOAR Carousel sessions to attend on Saturday, November 9.
 You will be notified of your session's time and location via Missouri State email by Thursday, November 7.

 3. Attend an individual interview

-A select number of high-ranking candidates from SOAR Carousel will be invited to attend a second round of interviews with New Student & Family Programs staff.
+A select number of high-ranking candidates from SOAR Carousel will be invited to attend a second round of interviews with Orientation & Transition Programs staff.

 Invitations will be sent to your Missouri State email account by Monday, November 11.
 This email will contain instructions for scheduling an interview time and additional information.